 Lead pipes have been found to be extremely poisonous over the years.
 For starters, lead is a toxic material to ingest.
 Lead pipes can break down and corrode over time, getting into you and your loved ones’ drinking water.
 If you have lead pipes, you may be able to detect metal in your water system.

 The most common detriment of this type of piping?
 Lead poisoning among children.
 According to The Centers for Disease Control and Prevention (CDC), when exposed to lead (any amount in drinking water) children can suffer damage to their brains and central nervous systems.
 This can produce problems in learning development, behaviors, speech, and hearing.
-To determine if you have lead pipes, it’s best to contact an HVAC professional to diagnose the issue right away.
+To determine if you have lead pipes, it’s best to contact an HVAC professional or local plumber in Tom’s River, NJ to diagnose the issue right away.

 Primarily installed in over 10 million homes in the 1975 to 1996 area, many households have polybutylene plumbing pipes.
 Polybutylene pipes are proven to be flawed and have resulted in hundreds of millions of dollars in water damage.
 This is because the interaction of municipal water irritates polyethylene pipes which makes them leak-prone and brittle.
 This, in turn, results in numerous leaks, widespread pipe failure, and has even led to class-action lawsuits.
 Replacing the polybutylene pipes in your house with plastic water pipes will prevent a dangerous water leak and flood.